StPatriarch/PokerChance/README.md

 Program is so simple for using.

-you can call me st.patriarch and this is my first experience in programming.
+This is my first experience in programming.
 Don't judge me harshly...
 Thanks.

 ###### Programming language: Python.